ricsanfre/pi-cluster/docs/_docs/cilium.md

   k8sServiceHost: 127.0.0.1
   k8sServicePort: 6444
   ```
-  This variables should point to Kuberentes API listening in a Virtual IP configured in `haproxy` (10.0.0.11) and port 6443.
+  This variables should point to Kubernetes API listening in a Virtual IP configured in `haproxy` (10.0.0.11) and port 6443.
   K3s has an API server proxy listening in 127.0.0.1:6444 on all nodes in the cluster, so it is not needed to point to external virtual IP address.